 Over the last six months, the world of work has changed and patterns are beginning to emerge.
 The way we return to the office building, the way we use it, navigate it, and leave it behind at the end of the day…it has all shifted to a priority for safety, public health, and constant vigilance.
 We’re now starting to see office trends post COVID-19 emerge.

-Humancentric design–from the floor plan to the tiniest desk plant–is taking center stage as we rethink what is means to be a human now, in this moment.
-The post-COVID office does and will exist and it will need post COVID-19 office furniture along with smart, creative solutions to meet the needs of returning employees.
+Humancentric design–from the floor plan to the tiniest desk plant–is taking center stage as we rethink what it means to be a human now, at this moment.
+The post-COVID office does and will exist and it will need post-COVID-19 office furniture along with smart, creative solutions to meet the needs of returning employees.

 1. Social Interaction Is More Intentional.

 Social distancing has shown us that, more than ever, human beings want and need to interact and socialize.
 It’s good for our mental health and emotional wellbeing.
 As employees return to their office space, the nuance of social interaction is enhanced, and we’re noticing that social interaction is more intentional.
 While your company should enforce social distancing guidelines and furniture solutions that make distancing between coworkers possible, your design still needs to foster some type of face-to-face individual or small group connection.

 Think about your office building before the pandemic.

 Chances are, your employees were dealing with open office space, insufficient consideration for what employees need to stay healthy, and the lack of environmental sustainability, little to no work-life balance with a lot of background and interruptions.
 Underneath all of that, however, was the tie that binds: a fully present, always socializing workforce.
 Yes, there were interruptions, but there was also camaraderie, water cooler conversations, the quick inside joke, or video shared from a smartphone.

 These interactions will need to return in some shape or form.